SudoTraceRoute/2.4GHz-Modular-Parabolic-Dish-Antenna/README.md

 ## 🎯 Why I Built This

-This project was part of my hands-on learning in preparation for a career in IT and wireless networking.
+As a part of my hobby I'm building and testing real hardware to deepen my knowledge in RF behavior, Wi-Fi diagnostics, Linux tooling, and network infrastructure.
-I have no formal IT degree, but I'm building and testing real hardware to deepen my knowledge in RF behavior, Wi-Fi diagnostics, Linux tooling, and network infrastructure.
+I have interest in networking, programming and other fun stuff.

 ---